facebook/zstd/programs/zstd.1.md

 * `--priority=rt`:
     set process priority to real-time

 ADVANCED COMPRESSION OPTIONS
 ----------------------------
+### -B#:
+Select the size of each compression job.
+This parameter is available only when multi-threading is enabled.
+Default value is `4 * windowSize`, which means it varies depending on compression level.
+`-B#` makes it possible to select a custom value.
+Note that job size must respect a minimum value which is enforced transparently.
+This minimum is either 1 MB, or `overlapSize`, whichever is largest.

 ### --zstd[=options]:
 `zstd` provides 22 predefined compression levels.
 The selected or default predefined compression level can be changed with